Additional resources throughout the university include:

 Undergraduate Academic Affairs: Undergraduate Academic Affairs supports all students at Rutgers University regardless of academic home, interests, goals, class level, and ability.
 The various offices within UAA exists to help students persist in their studies, advance their learning, and prepare them for excellence beyond graduation.

-Byrne Seminars: Our seminars are first-year high-impact courses that are taught by faculty from all schools.
+Byrne Seminars: These seminars are first-year, high-impact courses that are taught by faculty from all schools.
 First-year students experience the excitement of original research, new ideas, or theories and methodologies.
 Students work in small unique classroom settings that allow them to explore a discipline of interest, connect to faculty, and build networks with other students.
 Byrne Seminars take field trips, have guest speakers, and conduct hands-on research in faculty labs.

 Graduate Educational Opportunity Fund: The New Jersey Educational Opportunity Fund provides financial assistance and support for a graduate program.
 The objective of the graduate EOF program is to increase participation in graduate and professional study of New Jersey residents from backgrounds of historical poverty.

 Louis Stokes Alliance for Minority Participation (LSAMP): This program is designed to increase the quality and number of students from under-represented minority groups who complete undergraduate degrees in Science, Technology, Engineering, and Mathematics (STEM).

 Ronald E. McNair Program: This program serves low-income, first-generation college students, and/or students from a racial or ethnic group historically underrepresented in graduate education.
 The services provided are designed to prepare its participants with the research and scholarly activities necessary for entry into doctoral studies.